Tesla Model X review: reliability & safety rating

 - 6Practicality & boot spaceThe Tesla Model X is huge inside and can be specified with one of three different seating configurations

-- 7Reliability & safety - currently readingThe Tesla Model X boasts great results in crash testing and about the most advanced safety aids going, but build quality is a concern
+- 7Reliability & safety - currently readingWith cutting-edge safety aids, the Model X boasts great crash test results; build quality is a concern, though

 - 8Owner reviewAnthony Wootton from Hampshire shares his ownership experience of the Tesla Model X